WindNewsToday

 Step 3: Pursue a Relevant Bachelor’s Degree

 This is a crucial step in your path to being a wind energy engineer.
-With four years to obtain a bachelor’s degree in the proper field of study, you’ll acquire the theoretical and practical competencies necessary to conceptualize, create, and upkeep wind turbine and wind farm systems.
+With four years to obtain a bachelor’s degree in the proper field of study, you’ll acquire the theoretical and practical competencies necessary to conceptualize, create, and maintain wind turbine and wind farm systems.

 Primary Degree Options:

-Mechanical Engineering: The most popular route centers on turbine design and the heating of mechanical systems and the associated aerodynamics.
+Mechanical Engineering: The most popular route centers on turbine design and the heating of mechanical systems, and the associated aerodynamics.

 Electrical Engineering: The best fit for those who have an interest in the generation of electricity and its control systems and integration to the grid.